Which Statement Is True Of Social Stratification

 Can individuals move between strata?

 • Yes, especially in class systems where mobility is possible through education, career advancement, or wealth accumulation.
-That said, mobility is often constrained by structural barriers and cultural capital.
+Still, mobility is often constrained by structural barriers and cultural capital.

 Does stratification exist in egalitarian societies?